 Lamoille Valley: https://www.regonline.com/parenteventfortrainings1

 St. Johnsbury Area: Check back soon for listings!

 Vermont Birth to Five (VB5) is pleased to announce its new statewide Professional Development Resource phone and email hotline for early childhood learning and care professionals (Call 802-540-8168 or email PDResource@VermontBirthtoFive.org).
 The Professional Development Resource phone and email hotline is available Monday-Friday, 9:00 AM-5:00 PM to all child care providers and employees in the state to answer professional development questions.
 For questions that can’t be answered by email or telephone, VB5 will arrange local onsite support, including scheduled face-to-face time with an experienced child care/early learning provider who can help.
 Emails and phone calls will be answered and/or responded to by an experienced early childhood professional within 24 business hours.

-As previously shared by CDD, the Permanent Fund for Vermont’s Children will be in charge of regional professional development opportunities in 2017.
-This work will be run by VB5, which is a Permanent Fund project that provides peer mentoring, training, and other resources to early childhood educators and providers.
+As previously shared by CDD, the Permanent Fund for Vermont’s Children is in charge of regional professional development opportunities in 2017.
+This work is being led by VB5, which is a Permanent Fund project that provides peer mentoring, training, and other resources to early childhood educators and providers.
 In 2018, the Community College of Vermont (CCV) will assume responsibility for regional training and technical assistance activities.